 There is a “statute of limitations” on when one can file these actions.
 If a dog bite victim files a claim under Ohio’s strict liability statute, he has six years (6) from the date of the incident.
 If he files under a negligence claim, he has two (2) years.
 Every case is different and there are exceptions.
 This is why if you are taking legal action in a dog bite case, you should not delay in setting up a consultation even if it turns out you will be allowed more time to file the case.

 Homeowner’s insurance policies are typically responsible for the damages that result from dog attacks.
 However, insurance companies don’t readily hand out large sums of money to victims.
 They often attempt to minimize the value of a claim, procrastinate about paying it, or completely deny it.

 If you or a loved one has been injured by a dog, you want to know where to get the help you need to supply documentation for your claim.
 An Ohio law firm which has convenient offices in Akron, Canton, Cleveland and Columbus is available to assist dog bite victims at all times including weekends, holidays and evenings.
-Contact the dog bite attorneys at Slater & Zurz LLP at 1-888-998-9101, chat with an online representative, send an email to [email protected], or send a message through the website.
+Contact the dog bite lawyers at Slater & Zurz LLP at 1-888-998-9101, chat with an online representative, or send a message through the website.